tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please make a select statement which returns names , ages for all womens from the city ‘Kazan’.
+Please make a select statement which returns names , ages for all women from the city ‘Kazan’.
 Yep, and please sort result by name.

 ## Chapter VI
 ## Exercise 02 - First steps into SQL world